Machian Gravity: A mathematical formulation for Mach's Principle: Testing the theory against observations

 \subsection{Galactic cluster mass}

+Galaxy clusters are believed to consist of three principal components.
+As the name suggests, each cluster contains between 100 and 1000 galaxies, accounting for approximately $1\%$ of its total mass.
+The regions between these galaxies are not empty but are filled with substantial amounts of intracluster gas, which contributes about $9\%$ of the cluster's mass.
+The dominant component, comprising roughly $90\%$ of the total mass, is attributed to dark matter based on estimates using Newtonian mechanics.
+However, in modified gravity theories, this dark matter component is not required.

-The density distribution of hot gas in a cluster can be well described by the King $\beta$-model~\cite{King1966,Brownstein2005a,Cavaliere1976}.
+The density distribution of hot gas within a galaxy cluster and thereby the baryonic mass, can be effectively modeled using the King $\beta$-model.
+Analytically, the baryonic mass profile of a cluster can be calculated as ~\cite{King1966,Brownstein2005a,Cavaliere1976}

-where $\rho_0$ is the central density and $r_c$ is a core radius.
-By fitting such model to the mean radial profile of X-ray surface brightness in clusters, the quantity $\beta$ can be found.
+where $\rho_0$ is the central density and $r_c$ is known as the core radius of a cluster. $\beta$ is some fitting constant and can be found by fitting the the mean radial profile of X-ray surface brightness of the cluster.
 It is seen that $\beta$ is of the order of $\frac{2}{3}$.
-The baryonic mass of the cluster can be calculated by integrating the density profile, i.e.